ca-srg/ragent/README.md

-# mdRAG - RAG System Builder for Markdown Documents
+# RAGent - RAG System Builder for Markdown Documents

 **[日本語版 (Japanese) / 日本語 README](README_ja.md)**

-mdRAG is a CLI tool for building a RAG (Retrieval-Augmented Generation) system from markdown documents using hybrid search capabilities (BM25 + vector search) with Amazon S3 Vectors and OpenSearch.
+RAGent is a CLI tool for building a RAG (Retrieval-Augmented Generation) system from markdown documents using hybrid search capabilities (BM25 + vector search) with Amazon S3 Vectors and OpenSearch.

 ## Features